 By Daniel, BSc(Hons) Forensic Science

 UWE Bristol student, Daniel, tells us what it’s like to work at the new walk-in Covid-19 testing facility on Frenchay Campus.
-He shares his experience of helping the local community during the pandemic and how the skills he’s gained have boosted his employability.
+He shares his experience of helping the local community during the pandemic and how his new skills have boosted his employability.
 Keep reading to hear Daniel’s story.

 Hi, I’m Daniel and I’m a second year Forensic Science student here at UWE Bristol.
 Since the summer, I’ve been working as a test assistant at our new Covid-19 testing facility, helping with asymptomatic testing for students.